Current Bulldogs

 Software

 Online students commonly use programs like Zoom, Microsoft 365, and Adobe Creative Suite.
-For assistance regarding software set-up and troubleshooting, please visit Tools for Working and Learning Remotely page from EITS (Enterprise Information Technology Services).
+For assistance regarding software set-up and troubleshooting, please visit the Student Technology Guide or contact EITS (Enterprise Information Technology Services).

 If you do not yet have a UGA email address, please follow EITS’s instructions for setting up your UGA MyID.